cs124/labs/Lab3_InformationRetrieval.md

 For a particular query, your system returns 8 relevant documents and 10 non-relevant documents.
 There are a total of 20 relevant documents in the collection.

 3. What is the precision of the system on this search, and what is its recall?

-Precision and recall are relevant metrics not just in IR tasks, but also, in broader NLP tasks.
-These metrics can have significant consequences not just on the performance of your system, but also on the social impact of your system.
-For example, let’s consider the role of precision and recall when evaluating a hate speech classifier.
+Now, let’s consider precision and recall in a more consequential case.
+After all, these metrics are relevant not just in IR tasks, but also in broader NLP tasks, where they can have significant consequences not only on system performance, but on the system's social impact as well.
+For example, let’s examine the role of precision and recall when evaluating a hate speech classifier.

 Suppose you implement a hate speech classifier which classifies a Reddit comment as either “toxic” or “benign”.
 You define true positives, true negatives, false positives, and false negatives as follows (this is sometimes called a confusion matrix):